joseluisgomes/dotfiles-xfce/README.md

 | `Alt + P` | Launch Kdeconnect |
 | `Alt + R` | Launch Redshift |
 | `Alt + S` | Launch Spotify |

+### ☮️ These wallpapers are not mine.
+All credits goes to the authors who have created these beautiful wallpapers.

 ## Credits
 Thanks to: